emarsden/pg-el/doc/src/about.md

 - Encrypted (TLS) connections between Emacs and the PostgreSQL backend.

-- Support for PostgreSQL's extended query syntax, that allows for parameterized queries to protect from SQL injection issues.
+- **Prepared statements** using PostgreSQL's extended query message flow, that allows for parameterized queries to protect from SQL injection issues.

-- Support for the `SQL COPY` protocol to copy preformatted data to PostgreSQL from an Emacs buffer
+- The PostgreSQL **COPY protocol** to copy preformatted data to PostgreSQL from an Emacs buffer.

 - Asynchronous handling of LISTEN/NOTIFY notification messages from PostgreSQL, allowing the implementation of publish-subscribe type architectures (PostgreSQL as an “event broker” or